 Please keep in mind that these writings only represent my personal point of view and do not necessarily correspond to the opinion of the company I'm working for (even if I'm always trying to make the company adopt my point of view :-))

-Currently I'm working for MunichRe (https://www.munichre.com) among a great team of data driven people.
+Currently I'm working for MunichRe (https://www.munichre.com) as a Solution Architect among a great team of data driven people.
 I'm focusing on Power BI and related data platforms.